Th3T3chn0G1t/Genstone/README.md

 ### Prerequisites

 The codebase will only build with `clang`.
-You will also need `make` installed in some form (not compatible with Microsoft's `nmake`).
-At the moment the build system also uses `mingw` for windows targets in order to use `dlltool`, this is planned to be resolved in the future once automatically determining & fetching optimal toolchains is implemented.
+You will also need `make` installed in some form.

 ### Building